 All potential individual volunteers must complete the following steps before beginning their volunteer service at GIMD:

-- Apply: Click here to apply online or email Cynthia at email@example.com to set up a phone interview to complete the application.
+- Apply: Click here to apply online or email Brianna at email@example.com to set up a phone interview to complete the application.

 - Meet and Greet: We will contact you to schedule a tour at our building.
 This is our chance to learn more about you and find out a placement that would be best for you.